Ayushi-Mitra/Valecta-StatusCode2/README.md

 - Plagiarism detection logic is present in `plagiarism/final.py` (see code for usage)
 - Sample resume data is available in `plagiarism/Resume.csv`
+- `interview.py` is present for future AI interview logic

 Planned next:

-- Integrate skill extraction and AI interview logic
+- Integrate skill extraction and implement AI interview logic in `interview.py`
 - Expose API endpoints for the frontend to consume

 ## Product Flows